gridsome/gridsome.org/docs/plugin-api.md

 # Plugin API

+A Gridsome plugin should have a `gridsome.server.js` file in its root folder to use the Server API.
+And a `gridsome.client.js` if it needs to interact with the Vue app.

 ## Server API

-Create a file named `gridsome.server.js` in your plugin root folder which exports a function.
-The function will receive an API which allows you to hook into various parts of Gridsome.
+The `gridsome.server.js` file must export a function that will receive an API which allows it to hook into various parts of Gridsome.
 The second argument is options from the plugin entry in `gridsome.config.js`.

 ```js
 function MyPlugin (api, options) {